cynraw/30-Day_coding_challenge/README.md

 - A function that calls itself is known as a recursive function.
 - The technique is known as recursion.
 - The recursion continues until some condition is met.
-- Usually conditional statements are used to prevent infinite loop.
+- Usually conditional statements, ie if...else ,are used to prevent in finite loop.